cplagz/GarDoor-Car/README.md

 - Attach your NodeMCU to the middle (between the outside power rails) of the solderless breadboard at one end; the MicroUSB connector should be facing one of the short outside edges of the breadboard (the power rails are on the longer outside edges).
 Ensure that there are at least two female ports next to each NodeMCU pin on each side of the NodeMCU.
 - Mount the solderless breadboard in your project box.
 - Mount the relay module in your project box.
+You could insert lengthways the relay's three pins into the breadboard above the position of the NodeMCU so that the relay stands up on top of the breadboard.
+If you do this then you will use male-to-male jumper wires plugged into ports on the breadboard to connect the relay's pins to the NodeMCU.
 - Mount the DHT22 module in your project box (if required).
 You could insert lengthways the DHT22's three pins into the breadboard above the position of the NodeMCU so that the DHT22 stands up on top of the breadboard.
 If you do this then you will use male-to-male jumper wires plugged into ports on the breadboard to connect the DHT22's pins to the NodeMCU.
 - Label your two HC-SR04P sensors as sensor 1 (door) and sensor 2 (car).
 Mount the two HC-SR04P sensors in your project box, ensuring there are holes for the front of the sensors to "see" the outside.
 Ensure that the direction you mount sensor 1 in will enable it to "see" the garage door once you position the box in its intended location in the garage.
 Also ensure that sensor 2 will be able to "see" the position of the car when the box is in the garage.
 You could mount the box above the garage floor or on the side of the garage wall.
+- Plug a m-to-m jumper wire from the VIN / VU port on the NodeMCU into the + power rail on one side of the breadboard.
+- Plug a m-to-m jumper wire from the GND port (near the VIN / VU port) on the NodeMCU into the - power rail on one side of the breadboard.
+- Plug a m-to-m jumper wire from a 3.3v port on the NodeMCU into the + power rail on the other side of the breadboard.
+- Plug a m-to-m jumper wire from the GND port (near the 3.3v port you have used) on the NodeMCU into the - power rail on the other side of the breadboard.
-- Plug a jumper wire from VCC / + on the relay module to VIN / VU port on the NodeMCU (or the 5v + power rail).
+- Plug a f-to-m jumper wire from VCC / + on the relay module to the 5v + power rail.
-- Plug a jumper wire from GND / - on the relay module to GND port on the NodeMCU (or the 5v - power rail).
+- Plug a f-to-m jumper wire from GND / - on the relay module to the 5v - power rail.
-- Plug a jumper wire from S on the relay module to D6 port on the NodeMCU (or Arduino/ESP8266 GPI012).
+- Plug a f-to-m jumper wire from S on the relay module to port D6 on the NodeMCU (or Arduino/ESP8266 GPI012).
-- Plug a jumper wire from + on the DHT22 module to VIN / VU port on the NodeMCU (or the 5v + power rail).
+- Plug a f-to-m jumper wire from + on the DHT22 module to the 5v + power rail.
-- Plug a jumper wire from - on the DHT22 module to GND port on the NodeMCU (or the 5v - power rail).
+- Plug a f-to-m jumper wire from - on the DHT22 module to the 5v - power rail.
-- Plug a jumper wire from Data on the DHT22 module to D7 port on the NodeMCU (or Arduino/ESP8266 GPI013).
+- Plug a f-to-m jumper wire from Data on the DHT22 module to D7 port on the NodeMCU (or Arduino/ESP8266 GPI013).
+- Plug a m-to-m jumper wire from the D5 port (or Arduino/ESP8266 GPI014) of the NodeMCU into a port on a spare line above the NodeMCU on the breadboard.
-- Plug a jumper wire from VCC on the HC-SR04P sensor 1 module to 3.3V port on the NodeMCU (or the 3.3v + power rail).
+- Plug a f-to-m jumper wire from VCC on the HC-SR04P sensor 1 module to the 3.3v + power rail.
-- Plug a jumper wire from GND on the HC-SR04P sensor 1 to GND port on the NodeMCU (or the 3.3v - power rail).
+- Plug a f-to-m jumper wire from GND on the HC-SR04P sensor 1 module to the 3.3v - power rail.
-- Plug a jumper wire from Trig on the HC-SR04P sensor 1 to D5 port on the NodeMCU (or Arduino/ESP8266 GPI014).
+- Plug a f-to-m jumper wire from Trig on the HC-SR04P sensor 1 module to a port on the same line as the other end of the wire connected to D5 of the NodeMCU is plugged into.
-- Plug a jumper wire from Echo on the HC-SR04P sensor 1 to D2 port on the NodeMCU (or Arduino/ESP8266 GPI04).
+- Plug a f-to-m jumper wire from Echo on the HC-SR04P sensor 1 module to D2 port on the NodeMCU (or Arduino/ESP8266 GPI04).
-- Plug a jumper wire from VCC on the HC-SR04P sensor 2 module to 3.3V port on the NodeMCU (or the 3.3v + power rail).
+- Plug a f-to-m jumper wire from VCC on the HC-SR04P sensor 2 module to the 3.3v + power rail.
-- Plug a jumper wire from GND on the HC-SR04P sensor 2 to GND port on the NodeMCU (or the 3.3v - power rail).
+- Plug a f-to-m jumper wire from GND on the HC-SR04P sensor 2 module to the 3.3v - power rail.
-- Plug a jumper wire from Trig on the HC-SR04P sensor 2 to D5 port on the NodeMCU (or Arduino/ESP8266 GPI014).
+- Plug a f-to-m jumper wire from Trig on the HC-SR04P sensor 2 module to a port on the same line as the other end of the wire connected to D5 of the NodeMCU is plugged into.
-- Plug a jumper wire from Echo on the HC-SR04P sensor 2 to D1 port on the NodeMCU (or Arduino/ESP8266 GPI05).
+- Plug a f-to-m jumper wire from Echo on the HC-SR04P sensor 2 module to D1 port on the NodeMCU (or Arduino/ESP8266 GPI05).

 Done!